 OK and continue normally.

-If a Nautilus window doesn’t come up, it might be because an administrator password wasn’t set.
-If that’s the case, you’ll need to restart and set an administrator password before continuing.
+If a Nautilus window doesn’t come up, it might be because an admin passphrase wasn’t set.
+If that’s the case, you’ll need to restart and set an admin passphrase before continuing.

 Make sure you use keep the Terminal window open while you perform the backups.
 Otherwise, the Nautilus window will close.